pa2si/tortuga/README.md

-v 0.16.11
+v 0.16.12

 What's new:

-- description text now in justify block
-- Event cards slider now not in infinite mode
+- Now the last event card is also shown in the middle

 Done: